geky/ramcrc32bd/README.md

 of error detection and correction, capable of repairing a handful of bit-errors.

+Assuming a [Hamming distance][hamming-distance] `HD` for a given codeword size, ramcrc32bd can correct up to `floor((HD-1)/2)` bit errors.
+In its current configuration, ramcrc32bd can correct:

+- 1 bit error up to ~512 KiB codewords  (HD=3 up to 4294967263 bits)
+- 2 bit errors up to 371 byte codewords (HD=5 up to 2974 bits)
+- 3 bit errors up to 21 byte codewords  (HD=7 up to 171 bits)

 It does scale poorly, $O(n^e)$, but if you're only worried about the occasional one or two bit errors, it may be sufficient.
 It's hard to beat the simplicity, low-cost, and hardware availability of CRCs.

 This block device uses littlefs's CRC-32, since we assume it's already available.
-But the same idea can be extended to any other CRC, as long as it has a sufficient [Hamming distance][hamming-distance] for the expected number of bit-errors.
+But the same idea can be extended to any other CRC, as long as it has a sufficient Hamming distasnce for the desired codeword size.

 A quick comparison of current ram-ecc-bds: